pl3onasm/AADS/algorithms/divide-and-conquer/README.md

 1. **Divide** the problem into a number of subproblems that are smaller instances of the same problem.
 2. **Conquer** the subproblems by solving them recursively.
-3. **Combine** the solutions to the subproblems into the solution for the original problem.
+3. **Combine** the solutions to the subproblems into a solution for the original problem.

 After sufficiently many levels of recursion, the recursion bottoms out and the subproblems become so small that they can be solved directly.
-The solutions to the subproblems are then combined to give a solution to the original problem.
+As recursion unwinds, the solutions to the subproblems are then combined to give a solution to the original problem.

-Note that if the subproblems are not independent (i.e. the solution to one subproblem depends on the solution to another subproblem), the divide-and-conquer approach is not suitable, since the same subproblem would be solved multiple times.
+Note that if the subproblems are not independent (i.e. solutions to subproblems depend on solutions to other subproblems), the divide-and-conquer approach is not suitable, since the same subproblem would be solved multiple times.
 In such cases, a [dynamic programming](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming) approach is more appropriate.

 ## Problems